Shehryare/Shehryare/README.md

 - 👯  I’m looking to collaborate on projects with others!

-- 🤔  I’m currently looking for open software engineering positions
+- 🤔  I’m currently looking for open full time software engineering positions

 - 💬  Ask me about anything related to programming, school, or life